badrelmers/RefrEnv/README.md

                                 variable if it is already defined in the actual bash session.
                                 The PATH will be refreshed.

-    RefrEnv_ResetPath=yes       Reset the actual PATH inside bash, then refresh it with the new PATH. this will delete any PATH added by the script who called RefrEnv. it is equivalent to running a new bash session.
+    RefrEnv_ResetPath=yes       Reset the actual PATH inside bash, then refresh it with a new PATH. this will delete any PATH added by the script who called RefrEnv. it is equivalent to running a new bash session.